philister16/metatime/readme.md

 ### Lost in timezones

 Today, it is notoriously difficult to schedule meetings of distributed teams across timezones or announce an event or meetup in the metaverse as you always have to factor the timezone differences.
 Generally we use the [UTC timesystem](https://en.wikipedia.org/wiki/Coordinated_Universal_Time) that comes with timezones that are either n hours ahead or behind the universal time or UTC (for example Switzerland is UTC+1, San Francisco is UTC-8 and Singapore UTC+8).
-Generally, a timezone is jsut a describing a deviation from UTC, either positive (UTC+n) or negative (UTC-n).
+Generally, a timezone is just describing a deviation from UTC, either positive (UTC+n) or negative (UTC-n).

 ### Complicated calculations